TatianaFokina/a11y-blog/src/en/articles/aria-attribute-role-with-multiple-values/index.md

 </div>
 ```

-- NVDA with Chrome: "Button, this is not a button"
+- NVDA with Chrome: ″Button, this is not a button″
-- NVDA with Firefox: "Button"
+- NVDA with Firefox: ″Button″
-- VoiceOver with Safari: "This is not a button".
+- VoiceOver with Safari: ″This is not a button″.

-Again, the element name is "This is not a button".
+Again, the element name is ″This is not a button″.
 Its calculated roles are `button` in Chrome and Safari and `pushbutton` in Firefox.

 ![Invalid and valid values for role attribute from accessibility tree preview in Chrome, Firefox and Safari DevTools.](images/one-wrong-token.png)